Eng

 Is there a way to overcome the limitations brought by depreciation in your insurance cover?

 Yes, depreciation can be covered by your comprehensive two-wheeler insurance plan by opting for a zero-depreciation add-on.
 This add-on is also known by different titles, like a bumper-to-bumper cover, nil depreciation cover, and a zero-dep plan.
 With the help of such an add-on, any impact of depreciation is covered by the insurance plan, enhancing the pay-out of your policy.
 To conclude, depreciation requires you to pay from your own pocket at the time of an insurance claim but can be overcome using a zero-depreciation add-on.
-So, whether you are buying an insurance policy for the first time or are due for a two wheeler insurance renewal, make sure to purchase a zero-depreciation plan in your comprehensive insurance coverage. * Standard T&C Apply Insurance is the subject matter of solicitation.
+So, whether you are buying an insurance policy for the first time or are due for a two wheeler insurance renewal, make sure to purchase a zero-depreciation plan in your Comprehensive insurance coverage. * Standard T&C Apply Insurance is the subject matter of solicitation.
 For more details on benefits, exclusions, limitations, terms and conditions, please read sales brochure/policy wording carefully before concluding a sale.

 Was this article helpful?
 Rate it